Taiji, Wakayama: Whaling and Taiji

 Taiji has been primarily known as a whaling town.
 Japanese traditional whaling techniques were developed here in the 17th century, and the commercial hunting and catching of pilot whales and dolphins remains a major source of income for its residents to this day.
 Wada Chūbei organized the group hunting system (刺手組) and introduced a new handheld harpoon in 1606.
 Wada Kakuemon, later known as Taiji Kakuemon, invented the whaling net technique called Amitori hō (網取法) to increase the safety and efficiency of whaling.
 This method was applied for more than 200 years.

 The people of Taiji experienced great loss and economic hardship after an incident in 1878, when a large group of whalers were lost at sea while hunting a whale.
 The whale was harpooned, but was strong enough to pull the whaling boats out to sea.
 Refusing to cut the whale loose until it was too late, many whalers drowned or were otherwise adrift and lost at sea as a result.
 Around one hundred whalers died in the course of this event.
 After the Russo-Japanese War, Taiji's whaling industry became buoyant again as it became a base for modern whaling.
 When the practice of Antarctic whaling started, Taiji provided crews for the whaling fleet.
 In 1988, Taiji suspended commercial whaling as a result of a ruling by the International Whaling Commission (IWC).

 Dolphin drive hunting

 Whalers from the town of Taiji continue to hunt small whales such as melon-headed and pilot whales as well as dolphins, commercial activities which are not regulated by the International Whaling Commission.
 Whalers from Taiji also participate in the annual hunt for minke whales which is sanctioned under IWC regulations for scientific purposes.
-According to the Fisheries Research Agency, 1,623 dolphins were caught in Wakayama Prefecture; this figure represents about 13% of the total national dolphin catch for that year.
-In 2008, 1,484 dolphins and whales were caught.
-In 2009, 2,317 dolphins and whales were caught, just under the town's self-imposed quota of 2,400.
+The number of dolphins available for catch in FY2023 set by the Fisheries Agency was 10,920 for Japan as a whole, and the number of dolphins available for catch allocated to the Taiji dolphin drive hunt was 1824.
+Of these, the actual number of dolphins caught in Japan as a whole was 614, compared to 492 in the Taiji dolphin hunt.